Hiking Sticks—Benefits, Sizing and Proper Techniques

 The Benefits Of Using Trekking Poles

-Hiking sticks can increase balance and stability.
+Hiking sticks balance and stability.

 Once the initial awkwardness of learning how to use trekking poles goes away, you won’t have to think twice about how and when to use them.
 By having four points of contact on the ground, you’ll have much better balance and increased stability.

-Backroads trip leaders in Alaska always encourage their guests to carry trekking poles, regardless of age or fitness level.
+Trip Leaders in Alaska always encourage their guests to carry trekking poles, regardless of age or fitness level.
 Some hikes have more than 3,500 feet of ascent over wet rocks, mud and snow.
 In these kinds of conditions, using trekking poles means you have the advantage of using your core and upper body to help you up and over obstacles along the way.
 On the way down, you can rest your weight on your poles to counter the strong gravitational pull on tired legs.

 Backroads Pro Tip